Bylaws

 1. Be polite and respectful.

-1. Rights: Local Members shall have all the rights of a Guest, plus the following:
+1. Rights: Members shall have all the rights of a Guest, plus the following:

 1. Attend private Grove-only rituals and other Grove-only events.

-2. Attend Business meetings, and to vote for purposes of business.
+2. Attend Business Meetings, and vote for purposes of business at Quarterly Meetings.

 3. Use the Dancing Lights Grove Library.

-4. Participate in all parts of the ritual, at the discretion of the ritual leaders.
+4. Participate in all parts of rituals, at the discretion of the ritual leaders.

 2. Expectations:

-4. Contribute and participate in Grove events and discussion.
+1. Contribute and participate in Grove events and discussion; sharing ideas, opinions,and experiences for the betterment of the Grove.

 3. Obligations: